tags: art

 How did I graph this heart?

-Algebra Geometry Holidays and Annual Events Math and Art
+Algebra Geometry Holidays Art

 In this activity, students will use mathematical equations to create a heart shape on a coordinate plane.
 This activity encourages students to apply their algebra and graphing skills creat...